RUMINANTS (beef, bison, lamb, goat): Should be 100% pasture-raised and grass-fed.

 PORK: Pigs should NOT be raised solely on grass – they need carbs and protein, like potatoes and acorns.

 Pigs do not have a lymph system, which eliminates toxins, so any toxins they eat stay in the meat.
-Buy pork that has not ingested toxins.

 WILD GAME: Some “wild” game, like venison and ostrich is actually farmed.
 If you buy ‘wild’ meat, make sure it’s really wild.